joeSeggiola/arduino-eurorack-projects/README.md

 - [MCP4728 class](lib/MCP4728.cpp): extends [Hideaki Tai's lib](https://github.com/hideakitai/MCP4728) to include DACs calibration and optional LDAC.
 Sketches for [setting I2C address (device ID)](tools/mcp4728_addr) and [guiding the calibration process](tools/mcp4728_calibration) are provided.
 - [MM74HC595M class](lib/MM74HC595M.cpp): simple wrapper around `shiftOut()` to handle 74HC595 shift registers.

+### Note about the library folder

+There's a symbolic link of the `lib/` folder in every module folder.
+If the link doesn't work for you, you won't be able to compile: try to manually copy and paste the entire `lib/` folder from the root next to the sketch you are trying to compile.
+Unfortunately the Arduino compiler does not allow including source files from parent folders.

 License
 -------